Neuro-Affirming Autism & ADHD Assessments for Teens

 -

 As a note, it’s our understanding (from those with more knowledge of these things than us) that Medicaid recipients cannot receive private pay services that would otherwise be covered by Medicaid, such as therapeutic services like ours, even if they would like to choose to pay out of pocket.
+We apologize for this!

 -